 - Track upgrades to increase the maximum train speed between Epsom and Echuch from 80km/h to 130km/h

 - Level crossing modifications between Epsom and Echuca

 Geelong Line Upgrade ($160 million)

 - Upgrading Waurn Ponds station with an additional platform, new pedestrian overpass, additional track and better station facilities

 - Armstrong Creek transit corridor planning to consider future land use, environmental issues and development, and population plans

 Gippsland Line Upgrade ($530 million)

-- Additional platform at Bunyip, Longwarry, Morwell and Traralgon stations
+- Station upgrades with second platforms at Bunyip, Longwarry, Morwell and Traralgon stations

 North-East Line Upgrade ($235 million)